msgpo/CK-s-Firewall-killswitch/Readme.md

 * Click **Action** from the top menu bar and press **Select Export Policy...**.

-* Save this file to eg your Desktop or any other location you want, the file which will be exported is a Microsoft own format (.wfw), it contains all the firewall rules into one file.
+* Save this file to for example your Desktop or any other location you want, the file which will be exported is a Microsoft own format (.wfw), it contains all the firewall rules into one file.

 <p align="center">
 <img src="https://raw.githubusercontent.com/CHEF-KOCH/CK-s-Firewall-killswitch/master/Backup%20Current%20Firewall%20Policy/Restore%20Default%20Policy.png">
 </p>

-* If you mess up your firewall rules, you can always it later with the **Import Policy...** option which requires the file you have backuped previously.
+* If you mess up your firewall rules, you can always it later with the **Import Policy...** option which requires the file you have backed up previously.

 Importing .wfw rules (entire profile) will override all existent rules and set everything back to default.